sanduran/sanduran.github.io/big_ideas/finalClock.md

 # BIG IDEAS
 ### Final Clock
-This is how we forged the one clock to rule them all.
+This is how I forged the one clock to rule them all.
 ![preview](https://sanduran.github.io/assets/finalClock/finalClockPreview.gif)
 First things first we had to find a target audience and we cose teenagers because we are teenagers.
 After that we collected some ideas through google and put them on a Figjam ideas board.
 We tried to find designs that were minimal and simplistic to fit our target audience.
 ![preview](https://sanduran.github.io/assets/finalClock/figjamBoard.png)